timarenz/democoder/README.md

 [...]
 ```

+In addition the `wizdir` directory is mounted into the container to persist the credentials.
+If you want to delete the credentials, stop the container and delete the content of the `wizdir` or use the disconnect command of the Wiz Code extension.

 ## Disclaimer

 **This project is provided as-is without any guarantees.** The authors make no warranties regarding the functionality, reliability, or suitability for any purpose.
 Use at your own risk.